What is Behavioral Analytics? And What are the Benefits of Using Behavioral Analytics in Cybersecurity?

-A big mistake organizations tend to make is limiting cybersecurity Behavioral Analytics use to only focusing on their employees.
+A big mistake organizations tend to make is limiting cybersecurity Behavioral Analytics use to be used only on their employees.
 Because behavior is often associated with human activity, it is easy for companies to simply focus on user actions to identify insider threats or compromised credentials by establishing a baseline of user activity and looking for anomalies.
-However, Behavioral Analytics have so much more potential in the cybersecurity space.
+However, Behavioral Analytics has so much more potential in the cybersecurity space.

 However, more valuable, yet more complicated, is unsupervised learning.
 According to “Machine Learning Mastery”: “The goal for unsupervised learning is to model the underlying structure or distribution in the data in order to learn more about the data.
 These [models] are called unsupervised learning because unlike supervised learning above there are no correct answers and there is no teacher.
 Algorithms are left to their own devices to discover and present the interesting structure in the data.”